Dilbert distributor severs ties to creator over race remarks - Local News 8

 The Los Angeles Times cited Adams’ “racist comments” while announcing Saturday that Dilbert will be discontinued Monday in most editions and that its final run in the Sunday comics — which are printed in advance — will be March 12.

-The Plain Dealer in Cleveland and other publications that are part of media company Advance Local also announced they are dropping Dilbert.
+The Plain Dealer in Cleveland and other publications that are part of Advance Local media also announced that they are dropping Dilbert.

-“This is a decision based on the principles of this news organization and the community we serve,” Plain Dealer Editor Chris Quinn wrote. ”We are not a home for those who espouse racism.
+“This is a decision based on the principles of this news organization and the community we serve,” wrote Chris Quinn, editor of The Plain Dealer. ”We are not a home for those who espouse racism.
 We certainly do not want to provide them with financial support.”

 Christopher Kelly, vice president of content for NJ Advance Media, wrote that the news organization believes in “the free and fair exchange of ideas.”